Editor’s Note: This post has been updated with new links and fresh content to better serve readers like you. 🙂

 Your tone and voice provide a glimpse into your brand’s personality, so use your copy to provoke the right emotions.

-Adding alt-text (alternative text) to your image is simple and helpful in improving your SEO ranking.
-This is especially useful if your image breaks, because screen readers can still identify and show your description label to visitors.
+Adding alt text (alternative text) to your image is a simple and helpful way to improve your SEO ranking.
+They even come in handy if your image breaks because screen readers can still identify and show your description label to visitors.

 Wix recommends using less than 70 characters: